KKowalewski24/social-racetrack/README.md

 * Create new project and set its name

 #### Local Machine
-* Go to project main directory
+* Go to project main directory and run `yarn install`
 * Go to `functions` directory and run `npm install`
 * Go back to project main directory
 * Run below commands